-- Portions of the proposed project near Talega Substation are located on lands designated as Open Space or Preserve but fall within the San Onofre State Beach, which is under the jurisdiction of the California - 19 Department of Parks and Recreation (California Department of Parks and Recreation 2014).
-These areas - would also be considered preserve areas under the SDG&E Subregional NCCP/HCP (SDG&E 1995a,b). - 21 22
+Portions of the proposed project near Talega Substation are located within the San Onofre State Beach, which is owned and under the jurisdiction of the United States Marine Corps as part of Camp Pendleton and leased by the California Department of Parks and Recreation (California Department of Parks and Recreation 2014).
+These areas would also be considered preserve areas under the SDG&E Subregional NCCP/HCP (SDG&E 1995a,b).